Thomas J. Walters

 Assistant Director for the Training Management Operations Directorate

-Ariana M. Roddini is currently serving as the Acting Assistant Director for the Federal Law Enforcement Training Centers’ (FLETC) Training Management Operations Directorate (TMO).
+Ariana M. Roddini is currently serving as the Assistant Director for the Federal Law Enforcement Training Centers’ (FLETC) Training Management Operations Directorate (TMO).
 She provides oversight and strategic direction to ten training divisions.

-Prior to becoming the Acting Assistant Director for TMO, Roddini served in dual roles as the Acting Protocol and Communications Office Chief, where she oversaw all internal, external and virtual communications with FLETC, and as the Deputy Assistant Director for the Core Training Operations Directorate where she provided strategic and tactical direction for the Firearms Division, the Driver and Marine Division, the Enforcement Operations Division, and the Physical Techniques Division.
+Prior to becoming the Assistant Director for TMO, Roddini served in dual roles as the Acting Protocol and Communications Office Chief, where she oversaw all internal, external and virtual communications with FLETC, and as the Deputy Assistant Director for the Core Training Operations Directorate where she provided strategic and tactical direction for the Firearms Division, the Driver and Marine Division, the Enforcement Operations Division, and the Physical Techniques Division.

 Roddini previously worked in the Office of Domestic and International Training in the Regional and International Training Directorate.
 In this capacity, Roddini was responsible for FLETC’s international activities, including those at the International Law Enforcement Academies, and FLETC’s training programs for state, local and tribal law enforcement agencies.